-The FINAL EXAM will take place on Saturday, December 10 from 3:00 PM to 5:00 PM.
+The FINAL EXAM will take place on TBA in class.
 Make a note of this now and please inform any interested parties (e.g. your parents) who may be making plans for you around that time (such as purchasing place tickets to fly home, etc.).

-Each mid-term is worth 15% of your final grade while the final exam is worth 25% of your final grade.
-No mid-term grades will be dropped.
+Each midterm exam is worth 15% of your final grade while the final exam is worth 25% of your final grade.
+No exam grades will be dropped.
+There are no exam retakes.

+Online Homework

-Online Homework In this course we will be using the online platform Xronos which is free of charge and will be explained during class.
+In this course we will be using the online platform Xronos which is free of charge and will be explained during class.
 Online homework assignments will be assigned daily and must be completed by the specified due date.
 No assignments can be submitted after the due date.
 Online homework assignments are worth a total of 10% of your final grade.
 There will be a total of two dropped homework grades at the end of the semester.